dlfelps/dlfelps.github.io/_posts/2024-03-01-quantum-smalltalk2.md

 # Summary
-Experiment 11 introduced the concepts of superposition.
+Experiment 11 explored the wave-like nature of a photon demonstrated by the destructive interference that occurs between the two superposition states of the system.
 The next experiment explores what happens when we remove the second beam splitter.

 # Appendix: The Smalltalk code
 The full Pharo package can be found at [dlfeps/MZI](https://github.com/dlfelps/MZI).